andregibbs/kings-cross/hoiREADME.md

 Example `category-page|single-page.json` will create a page with the path `/uk/explore/kings-cross/category-page/single-page`.
 Pages can (probably) be as deep as required and also use numbers as url paths.

+The placeholder key denotes that the page should be referenced in the group component, but not linked to.
+Functionality could be used in other components if needed.

 ### Structure
 ```javaScript
 {